 Incidentally, we read on The Left Lane that not every organisation who wanted to has been allowed to join Collective - for example, the Network of Independent Socialists (NOIS) was shown the door, without any reason given.
-We suspect there will be more such decisions •
+We suspect there will be more such decisions \bullet good at it.
+Driscoll is clearly a show pony.3 Gibbons, as former CLP secretary of Liverpool Walton, refused to speak out (or even allow the tabling of motions) in support of the Wavertree Four, who were expelled on fake anti-Semitism charges.
+When he was the leading member of Momentum's national constitutional group (having been elected on the Forward Momentum ticket), he refused to stand in solidarity with those expelled over the anti-Semitism smears and only criticised the suspensions of those who were victims of the 'second wave' of the witchhunt, after Corbyn's defeat.
+Despite promising to make Momentum more democratic, he continued to enforce Jon Lansman's constitution, according to which anybody expelled from the Labour Party could not be a member of Momentum.
+So, when it was his turn to be expelled from Labour he had to, of course, leave Momentum a dig here at those like Jamie Driscoll, who waffle on about the importance of "messaging", while resisting any political programme that could actually change society.7 Comrade Fitzpatrick's scepticism and hesitancy are hard to miss.
+As is the fact that she has just set up her own political mini-party in Harrow (called Arise8), which is another indication that the Corbyn party will be more of a federal coalition of some sort.
+Will we see more tiny 'parties' being formed, just so they can affiliate?
+Potemkin villages.

+On June 14, he said the most he ever has about the subject - and it was not very much.
+Addressing a meeting organised by the Liverpool and Merseyside Independents, he declared:

+I know many people are very frustrated that we didn't build a political party the day after whenever.
+It's okay if you want to blame me.
+There's a rule in my office that if something goes wrong it's my fault - that works very well.
+But I am determined that there will be, in a short time, a strong alternative, leftwing voice that brings people together

+Insiders

+The Socialist Party in England and Wales, one of the 11 organisations listed on Collective's website, seems to be less than certain that anything useful will come out of Collective: It recently announced its own, separate campaign for "the trade union movement to seriously discuss

 1. theleftlane2024.substack.com/p/corbynset-to-launch-a-new-political.
 2. www.youtube.com/ watch?v=yl22m1atwQY.
 3. 'Have the localists won?'
 Weekly Worker June 6: weeklyworker.co.uk/worker/1541/ have-the-localists-won.
-4. 'Corbyn is coming Weekly Worker May 15: weeklyworker.co.uk/worker/1538/corbyn-is-
+4. 'Corbyn is coming Weekly Worker May 15: weeklyworker.co.uk/worker/1538/corbyn-iscoming.
 5. drive.google.com/file/ d/1GQMA4mKueB4YfJQDBr SEoExXY1cVY5Y/view.
-6. drive.google.com/file/d/1giAimEnNgwWkARcEn

-Pxy34VPDUTqWNZ/view.
+6. drive.google.com/file/ d/1giAimEnNgwWkARcEn Pxy34VPDUTqWNZ/view.
 7. 'Have the localists won?'
-Weekly Worker

-June 6: weeklyworker.co.uk/worker/1541/ have-the-localists-won.
+Weekly Worker June 6: weeklyworker.co.uk/worker/1541/ have-the-localists-won.
 8. search.electoralcommission.org.uk/ English/Registrations/PP18049.
-9. 'Everyone wants to join' Weekly Worker

-May 22: weeklyworker.co.uk/worker/1539/ everyone-wants-to-join.
-10. Socialist Worker June 17 2025.

-11. 'Game, set and match' Weekly Worker June 19: weeklyworker.co.uk/worker/1543/
+9. 'Everyone wants to join' Weekly Worker May 22: weeklyworker.co.uk/worker/1539/ everyone-wants-to-join.
+10. Šocialist Worker June 17 2025.
+11. 'Game, set and match' Weekly Worker June 19: weeklyworker.co.uk/worker/1543/ game-set-and-match.

-OUR HISTORY

-Completely different foundations
+OUR HISTORY Completely different foundations